-1. Introduction
+1. INTRODUCTION

-Efficient market hypothesis and the random walk hypothesis have been major issues in finance for the past fifty years.
+Efficient market hypothesis (EMH) and the random walk hypothesis have been major issues in finance for the past 50 years.
 The term efficiency is used to characterize a market in which relevant information is impounded into the price of financial assets.
 Practically, this means that the stock markets indices are unpredictable.
-According to the efficient markets hypothesis (EMH) market prices fully reflect all available information.
+According to the EMH market prices fully reflect all available information.
 On the other hand, the occurrence of the global financial crisis and its reflection on the European financial markets raises a lot of questions and discussions concerning its spreading and mechanism of operation.
-With the coming of the Great Recession the topic of the Credit Default Swaps became more and more popular.
-The development of the crisis provoked a significant increase in the values of credit default swaps market, as a result of the aforementioned a great number of economists, investors and politicians try to disclose which market incorporates the information related to credit risk more quickly.
-For that purpose they examine: the relation between the market of credit default swaps (CDS) which represent measurers of bankruptcy risk of the respective firm or corporation and capital markets which are a reflection of the prosperity of the respective country.
+With the coming of the great recession the topic of the credit default swaps (CDS) became more and more popular.
+The development of the crisis provoked a significant increase in the values of CDS market, as a result of the aforementioned a great number of economists, investors and politicians try to disclose which market incorporates the information related to credit risk more quickly.
+For that purpose they examine: The relation between the market of CDS which represent measurers of bankruptcy risk of the respective firm or corporation and capital markets which are a reflection of the prosperity of the respective country.
 We will attempt to answer the following questions: How efficient are capital markets actually?; Can iTraxx Europe index be used to forecast the dynamics and movements of stock indices?

 Consequently, this study focuses on the market efficiency and the linkages between the dynamics of stock market returns and iTraxx Europe index in five capital markets of South East Europe (SEE).
 We can divide the stock exchanges of SEE into two groups in the context of their development, using the stock market capitalization as a criterion.
-The first group contains the emerging markets - Bulgaria, Romania and Slovenia and the second one - developed markets - Croatia and Turkey (Table II and Table III).
+The first group contains the emerging markets - Bulgaria, Romania and Slovenia and the second one - developed markets - Croatia and Turkey (Tables 1 and 2).
 The data range is from 2008 to 2015.
-The indices under examination are five SEE indices: the Bulgarian SOFIX, the Romanian BET, the Croatian CROBEX, the Slovenian SBI TOP and the Turkish BIST100.
-We use daily returns to examine the market efficiency and analyze the impact of iTraxx Europe index on the stock exchange performance, applying an appropriate GARCH model.
+The indices under examination are five SEE indices: The Bulgarian SOFIX, the Romanian BET, the Croatian CROBEX, the Slovenian SBI TOP and the Turkish BIST100.
+We use daily returns to examine the market efficiency and analyze the impact of iTraxx Europe index on the stock exchange performance, applying an appropriate